WDT HUB

 The starting point

-Value is created in Uganda but it accumulates elsewhere.
+Value is created in Uganda.
+It accumulates elsewhere.

 A farmer sells jackfruit to a middleman for a fraction of its market value.
 The middleman sells it on to an exporter.
 The exporter ships it raw to Europe.